InfosecForActivistsTeam/infosec-activists/content/en/_index.md

 This location information is typically logged by your carrier, and can be accessible to law enforcement.
 [Some police departments](https://www.aclu.org/issues/privacy-technology/surveillance-technologies/stingray-tracking-devices-whos-got-them) also have access to devices known as cell site simulators, IMSI catchers, or a "Stingray".
-These devices can mimic a mobile phone tower, and provide the police with not only more accurate, but real-time, data.
+These devices can mimic a mobile phone tower, and provide the police with more accurate, real-time data.

 Both iOS and Android phones have a feature named **"airplane mode,"** to quickly disable the cellular radio and some, or all, of the other radios present on the device.
 The exact behavior is dependent on